ghmcadams/redis-utils/README.md

 by their recommendation, should be used only in production environments with extreme care as it may ruin performance when executed against large databases.

-See http://redis.io/commands/keys for more information.
+Read the [Redis Documentation](http://redis.io/commands/keys) for more information.

 ## License